Resources for Parents

 Addressing a teen’s struggle with substance abuse means understanding the emotional, developmental, physical, psychological, familial, social and cultural factors involved in their addiction.
 At Rosecrance, we have developed an evidence-based, 12 Step-based program that incorporates clinical, medical, educational and experiential therapies into a comprehensive individualized treatment plan.
 Click here to learn more.

-At the request of our community, a confidential, free support group has been organized by Rosecrance in Naperville.
-No need to call, just show up any Tuesday at 6:45 pm.
+At the request of our community, a confidential, free support group has been organized by Rosecrance in Naperville & Northbrook.
+No need to call, just stop by.
 An addictions counselor will be there to answer your questions and facilitate the group.